radixdlt/radixdlt-javascript/packages/application/README.md

 > ⚠️ Not yet implemented, subject to change.

-A transaction is not a token transfer, but a token transfer might be one action amongst many in a transaction.
+A transaction is not a token transfer, however, a token transfer might be _one_ action amongst _many_ in a transaction.

-As opposed to the three reactive _properties_ `activeAddress`, `tokenBalances`, `accounts` that we have examined so far, you **cannot** subscribe to the transaction history using a _property_.
-The reason for this is that the transaction history might be long, and is for that sake paginated.
+Transaction history might be long, and is for that sake paginated.
 So `RadixT` needs some kind of _"cursor"_ together with a `size`, telling it where and how many transactions to fetch from the Radix Distributed Ledger.

 ```typescript
 radix.transactionHistory({